Atypical anorexia nervosa: Psychiatric/cognitive symptoms

 It is common for patients with atypical anorexia nervosa to have co-morbid psychiatric disorders such as depression, anxiety, and OCD.
 Depressive and anxious disorders account for the majority of the comorbid disorders seen in association with atypical anorexia nervosa.
 However, there are limited studies on the prevalence of psychiatric illness in atypical anorexia nervosa.
+Researchers posit that patients with AAN may experience increased levels of body dysmorphia and dissatisfaction due to higher body weight.